 Starting a conversation with this bot begins using Oracle’s chatbot framework, a feature of Oracle Mobile Cloud Service, much like the rest of our bots.
-It has the capability do all the integrations that our other bots have with systems such as Salesforce, Oracle Engagement Cloud, and Zendesk Software and Support ticketing system.
-However, this bot has the ability to connect to Zendesk’s live chat service for more personal support from a live agent.
+It has the capability do all the integrations that our other chatbots have with systems such as Salesforce, Oracle Engagement Cloud, and Zendesk Software and Support ticketing system.
+However, this chatbot has the ability to connect to the Zendesk live chat service for more personal support from a live agent.
 Using the bot, information is collected to be passed to the live agent, so that the live agent can know what was already asked and can waste no time in helping the customer.

 To move from a bot conversation to a live chat conversation and back again, customizations had to be made to our web client.
 Since the live chat feature in Oracle’s bot framework is still a work in progress, the best solution was to stop sending messages to the bot after the user goes through the “connect to a live agent” chat flow.
 Instead, the web client sends messages directly to Zendesk and receives them in turn.
 Once the conversation has concluded, the bot returns to normal and talks to the bot framework once again.